42BV/jarb/README.md

  * populator (populate the database with data on startup, SQL script implementation and building blocks)
  * populator-excel (excel driven database populator)
  * utils (common utility library, used by other components)
+ * sample (demonstrates all above described functionality in a simple project)

  Deployment
  ----------